nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * Leena
       * Level 5 - Anything (You just need a placeholder, this has no particular use aside from this)
     * Serge
-      * Leve 2 - Revive, Cure, [ Leave Element Slot Blank ], Medicine
+      * Leve 2 - Revive, Cure, (Optional: HealAll), Medicine
       * Level 1 - Strengthen, TurnBlue, Genius, AquaBeam
       * Level 4 - AquaBall, BushBasher
   * Menu - Use Elements